Living intentionally has many benefits…

 There ARE things we no longer do now that we have 4 kids — but, we do other things instead (children’s programs at church, family fun night at school, and craft days at the library).

-It IS more difficult to keep up with my digital photo albums — but I’ve kept up with them for now.
-If I feel like I need to drop them in the future, I’ll worry about it then.
+It IS more difficult to keep up with my digital photo albums — but I make the time because the kids love them.
+If I need to drop them in the future, I’ll worry about it then.

-It’s quite possible that we WILL start to travel more now that our kids are older… in the meantime, we all love being home and the kids know that we are always game to have friends and neighbors over!
+It’s quite possible that we WILL start to travel more now that our kids are older… in the meantime, we all love being home and the kids know that we’re always game to have friends and neighbors over!

-And about the pool (seriously, you don’t know how often I get these types of comments)… we’re just going to focus on enjoying the pool for the next 15 years while our kids ARE still home.
+And about the pool (seriously, you don’t know how often I get these types of comments)… we’re just going to enjoy the pool for the next 15 years while our kids ARE still home.
 We’ll worry about what to do with the pool when the kids actually move out!

 This is real life, my friends!